springernature/frontend-playbook/accessibility/01-popular-tools.md

 - Check colour contrast conformance with WebAim's [Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) or TPGi's [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) tool (for Mac and Windows).
 - The [Landmarks browser extension](http://matatk.agrip.org.uk/landmarks/) (for Firefox, Chrome and Opera) enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.

+### Tools for audio and video media accessibility

+- An extensive guide to [making audio and video media accessible](https://www.w3.org/WAI/media/av/) from the W3C.

+- The Trace Center’s [Photosensitive Epilepsy Analysis Tool (PEAT)](https://trace.umd.edu/peat/) is a downloadable resource that can identify seizure risks in web content and software.
+PEAT analyses visual media to detect patterns, flashing lights, and rapid color changes.

 ## Simulators